Trump-Appointed Council Recommends Major Changes to FEMA Disaster Response

 - A White House task force has recommended that FEMA respond to fewer disasters.

-- The panel suggests raising the threshold for federal disaster assistance.
+- The council suggests raising the threshold for federal disaster assistance.

-- Some proposed changes would require Congressional approval before implementation.
+- Some proposed changes would require congressional approval to be implemented.

 - The council was appointed by President Donald Trump.